TOMToolkit/tom_eso/README.md

 # tom_eso
 European Southern Obervatory Facility modules for TOM Toolkit

-This module mainly designed to facilitate getting Target and Observation data from your TOM to the ESO P2 Tool (without having to re-enter it).
+This module is designed mainly to facilitate getting Target and Observation data from your TOM to the ESO P2 Tool (without having to re-enter it).
 Submitting observations is still expected to be done through the P2 Tool itself.